DanielCreggOrganization/w3-lab-control-flow-nastaj/README.md

 ### **Description:**
 The `for-each` loop is used to iterate over elements in a collection or array.

+### **What is happening in the example?**
+The example below initializes an array `fruits` with three values: "Apple", "Banana", and "Cherry".
+The `for-each` loop iterates through each element of the array and prints the current fruit.

 ### **Example:**
 ```java
 public class ForEachExample {